For Teachers of World History

 This is what I painted in May 2020 when I first started.
 It was a lot for me just to use a brush.

-Here’s something more recent – an orca from a tutorial from The Art Sherpa, someone who really understands how to teach.
+Here’s something from 2023 when I started my year off – an orca from a tutorial from The Art Sherpa, someone who really understands how to teach (sadly she is deceased now).

 Thank you for starting this journey with me.
-I will address, ponder, and explore the above 10 parallels throughout the year.
+I will address, ponder, and explore the above topics throughout the year.

 Leave a Reply